-All nursing students must have a student email address assigned by Albany State University; this email address will end with the @students.asurams.edu identifier.
-All communication from the Department of Nursing is sent via ASU email to nursing students; other email accounts (e.g., @gmail.com, @yahoo.com, @hotmail.com, @bellsouth.net, etc.) will not be used by the department.
-Setup of your ASU student email address is free-of-charge and typically done automatically upon acceptance into the institution, but you may also contact Information Technology Services to establish an account personally.
+All nursing students must have a student email address assigned by Albany State University, which will end with the @students.asurams.edu identifier.
+All communication from the Department of Nursing is sent to this email address or via GeorgiaVIEW email; other email accounts (e.g., @gmail.com, @yahoo.com, @hotmail.com, @bellsouth.net, etc.) will not be used by the Department.
+Setup of your ASU student email address is typically done automatically upon acceptance into the institution.
 Rationale behind the policy is based on compliance with the Family Educational Rights and Privacy Act (FERPA), which can be fully reviewed in the Albany State University Academic Catalog.